apache/kyuubi/docs/develop_tools/building.md

 ## Defining the Apache Mirror for Spark or Flink

-By default, we use `https://archive.apache.org/dist/spark/` to download the built-in Spark or Flink release package, but if you find it hard to reach, or the downloading speed is too slow, you can define the `spark.archive.mirror` or `flink.archive.mirror` property to a suitable Apache mirror site.
+By default, we use `https://archive.apache.org/dist/spark/` to download the built-in Spark or use `https://archive.apache.org/dist/flink/` to download the built-in Flink release package, but if you find it hard to reach, or the downloading speed is too slow, you can define the `spark.archive.mirror` or `flink.archive.mirror` property to a suitable Apache mirror site.
 For instance,